 The Vice President for Government Relations and Advocacy is responsible for coordinating the University’s lobbying activities.
 Certain laws and University policies restrict University employees’ authority to lobby government officials without prior authorization.
 Questions about lobbying activities should be directed to Anthony Haynes at firstname.lastname@example.org.

 Please visit the lobbying compliance resource page to learn more about how to report federal lobbying activity.
 University policy generally prohibits University employees from engaging in lobbying activities without specific prior authorization by the Vice President for Government Relations and Advocacy.
 It is important to know that civil and criminal penalties apply to individuals and organizations that fail to accurately track and disclose contacts with federal officials.

-A new Tennessee law prohibits higher education employees from engaging in lobbying activity without the knowledge of the campus chancellor and system president.
-Information on how to comply with this law will be posted as it becomes available.
+Tennessee law prohibits higher education employees from engaging in lobbying activity without the knowledge of the campus chancellor and system president.

 Advocating for the University

 If you currently are a UT Advocate or are thinking of becoming one, we appreciate your support.
 The University’s Advocacy program has developed a set of best practices to ensure that when you speak, your legislator listens.